MicrosoftDocs/visualstudio-docs/docs/modeling/run-time-text-generation-with-t4-text-templates.md

 ## Related Topics

-Design Time Templates: If you want to use a template to generate code that becomes part of your application, see [Design-Time Code Generation by using T4 Text Templates](../modeling/design-time-code-generation-by-using-t4-text-templates.md).
+Design-time templates: If you want to use a template to generate code that becomes part of your application, see [Design-Time Code Generation by using T4 Text Templates](../modeling/design-time-code-generation-by-using-t4-text-templates.md).

-Runtime templates can be used in any application where the templates and their content are determined at compile time.
+Run-time templates can be used in any application where the templates and their content are determined at compile time.
 But if you want to write a Visual Studio extension that generates text from templates that change at run time, see [Invoking Text Transformation in a VS Extension](../modeling/invoking-text-transformation-in-a-vs-extension.md).

 ## See also